 There are also some practical purposes to renew a green card even if you’re also applying for citizenship.

 Valid, unexpired proof of permanent resident status is required to re-enter the United States after traveling abroad.
 An expired green card is no longer valid for re-entry.
 Ultimately, it’s the Customs and Border Protection (CBP) officer’s decision to let you enter the U.S. If the CBP officer is not satisfied for any reason that you are a permanent resident who has met the applicable obligations, he/she may deny entry at his/her discretion.
 In the best cases, you will be subject to a major delay and possible re-entry fee.

 Many states will not renew a driver’s license without proof that you have permanent resident status.
 The Department of Motor Vehicles will request a valid, unexpired green card as proof.
 Again, it can take 10-12 months to renew an expired green card.
 If your green card has already expired, this could also result in a loss of driving privileges during that wait time.

-Avoid Applying for Citizenship with an Expired Green Card
+Avoid Applying for U.S. Citizenship with an Expired Green Card

 The best way to avoid the issue to is to apply for citizenship now.
 Green card renewal fees continue to rise.
 And the cost to maintain your green card over a lifetime can easily reach thousands of dollars.
 Try this citizenship cost calculator to see how much you’ll pay over a lifetime.